Men’s Issues

-Epilepsy can be associated with unique, gender specific challenges related to sexual health, mood and self image.
+Epilepsy can be associated with unique, gender specific challenges related to mood, sexual health, and self image.
 This differs from person to person, but certainly gender can be a factor on how epilepsy affects someone.

-The impact of epilepsy can differ between genders across the ages.
+The impact of epilepsy can differ between genders, across the ages.
 For instance:

-• Males pursue epilepsy surgery more actively
+- Males pursue epilepsy surgery more actively.

 Medications